whatwg/console/README.md

 ## Code of conduct

-We are committed to providing a friendly, safe and welcoming environment for all.
+We are committed to providing a friendly, safe, and welcoming environment for all.
 Please read and respect the [WHATWG Code of Conduct](https://whatwg.org/code-of-conduct).